nembrown/covariates_forecastr/README.md

 2. Regression plots - Using geom_smooth and grouping covariates by category and plot Av. escapement on the y axis and the covariate on the x axis to investigate the relationship.
 These plots are intended for visualization and to help select a suite of 3 correlated covariates to use in ForecastR.

-#### After selecting covariates for forecasting, you can create and save a Forecast-R(shiny)-ready file:
+#### After selecting covariates for forecasting, you can create and save a ForecastR-shiny-ready file:

 This is demonstrated with an example here:
 [shiny_formatting.R](https://github.com/nembrown/covariates_forecastr/blob/main/shiny_formatting.R).
 Select and rename covariates as desired.
 Remember to include if the covariate is matched to run or brood year, and any lead or lag of years.
 Naming convention Cov_ with an uppercase "C" is required for ForecastR to read as a covariate.
 ForecastR can not tolerate missing values at this time.